This page runs through the basic information parents might need to know before attending their baby’s 9 month TEBC appointment.

 Study Mobile: 07584642277

-When you arrive at the Tower please tell reception you are here for the Theirworld Edinburgh Birth Cohort and someone (probably Lorna!) will come down to meet you.
+When you arrive at the Tower please tell reception you are here for the Theirworld Edinburgh Birth Cohort and someone (probably Sinead!) will come down to meet you.
 The Tower has lift access and an accessible toilet.
 We have baby changing facilities in the lab, and can offer privacy (and comfy seating) for feeding if desired.
 There will be drinks and healthy snacks for you and your baby – please let us know if you have any allergies.

 What to bring

 You!
 And your baby!
 You don’t need anything special for the appointment, but you might want to bring your usual supplies – changing bag, bottle etc. However we always have things like emergency wet wipes and formula so don’t worry.
 The best thing for us is if just one parent comes to the appointment.
 The exception is if you have twins (or more) or are bringing an older child too.
 In that case, a second adult might be useful and we can provide a separate space for them to wait.

 PsychologistYou will be welcomed by Lorna during your visit.

 Co-InvestigatorYou may also meet Sue, who is our local Co-Investigator.

 Sometimes, with your permission, we might ask you if a student or trainee can sit in on your appointment too.
 There would only ever be one extra person there.